carefest

 However, we also ALWAYS have projects where your special skills (gardening, painting, carpentry, plumbing, electrical) would come in handy.
 If you have experience in some of these areas, take a look through the projects to see what might be the best fit for you.
 When a project needs specialized help there will be volunteer descriptions asking for someone with a specific skill or experience.

-If you want to let us know about your experience or skills in advance we will attempt to pair you with a project that needs your particular set of skills!
+If you want to let us know about your experience or skills in advance, please do so by filling out our Share Your Skills form.
+We will then attempt to pair you with a project that needs your particular set of skills!

 Anybody!
 This is a church initiated event… but we’ve had friends and neighbors, employee teams, community members, teachers, students, and school board members join us to intentionally work for the good of our community.